 8 Teacher Strategies for Successful Homework Habits

-The goal of homework is to help students remember and understand what they learned in school that day or week.
-For children ages 5 to 7, it can also help teach them independence and responsibility, as well as time-management and planning skills — all keys to success in the real world.
+The goal of homework is to help students understand and practice what they've learned in school.
+For children in elementary school, it can also help foster independence and responsibility, as well as time-management and planning skills — all keys to success in school and beyond.

 But during those busy weeknights or weekends, frustrations can often flare up.
 Below you’ll find eight tips from 2023-2024 Scholastic Teacher Fellows Tim Wheeler and BreAnn Fennell.
 Each tip is designed to help you and your child develop healthy homework habits for more successful school days (and stress-free nights) ahead!